Haunted Fall Travel Destinations: Five Beautiful Places with Dark Histories

 Visit Sedlec Ossuary for a Bone-Chilling Chapel Experience

-About an hour outside Prague lies Sedlec Ossuary, a chapel that dates back to the 13th century that’s both haunting and awe-inspiring, adorned with the remains of over 40,000 souls.
-A visit here is a must for anyone fascinated by history and certainly anyone intrigued by the macabre.
-Wrap up your visit with a pint and hearty Czech fare at a nearby pub — the best way to chase off any lingering chills.
+A visit here is a must for anyone fascinated by history or intrigued by the macabre.
+Wrap up your visit with a pint and hearty Czech fare at a nearby pub — the perfect way to chase off any lingering chills.

 The Best Spirit in Prague: Want something significantly stronger than a Pilsner?
 Order an absinthe at Hemingway Bar and toast to Prague’s haunting legends.